samlthelin/mastodonTESTING/README.md

 ## Configuration Options for Media Attachments

-The `GLOBAL_CONVERT_OPTIONS` constant in `media_attachment.rb` defines the default options for image and video conversions.
+The `GLOBAL_CONVERT_OPTIONS` constant in `media_attachment.rb` defines the default options for image conversion.
 These options can be adjusted to fine-tune compression settings and output quality.

 ### Conversion Flags Explained